HomeArticlesWhy background checks for Political Candidates?

 Opposition research and the media?

 As you know, Santos has shown that we can’t rely on the research of the opposition or the media to keep us informed prior to elections.
 Transparency In Politics offers candidates the opportunity to order a specified background check on themselves.
-They can review it, and if they feel comfortable, have it posted on the TIP website.
-For this and a signed set of disclosures, they will be awarded the TIP Certification Seal.
+They can review it, and if they feel comfortable, share an authenticated copy of their report with outside parties of their choosing.
+This could any party a candidate is seeking endorsements or contributions from-or any kind of support: political party, PAC, union, business or corporation etc,

 State and Local Offices